Absentee ballot: Uruguay

 In Uruguay there is no mail in voting, online voting, or proxy voting.
-Every citizen is required by law to register as voter at 18 years old, and is assigned a voter ID that contains a photo ("Credencial Cívica").
+Every citizen is required by law to register as a voter at 18 years old, and is assigned a voter ID that contains a photo ("Credencial Cívica").
 Each citizen is assigned a specific voting circuit that is close to his/her registered address.
-You cannot vote anywhere else, except you are an election worker assigned to a different circuit than yours.
+You cannot vote anywhere else, except if you are an election worker assigned to a different circuit than yours.
 To vote you need to go in person to the circuit and show election workers your physical voter ID.
 Else you need to remember the ID number.
-On both cases your data is compared with a copy of that ID in the circuit.
+In both cases your data is compared with a copy of that ID in the circuit.
 If you do not even remember your ID, you can vote by fingerprint plus showing a national ID card.
 Every absentee ballot is manually controlled after election day to avoid the same voter casting more than one vote.
 The system is regarded as extremely difficult to tamper with, and accepted by all involved parties as safe and anonymous.